shuai-yang/Operating-System/README.md

 In this assignment, we will write a Linux kernel module called lexus.
 You should still use the cs452 VM which you used for your p1, as loading and unloading the kernel module requires the root privilege.

+## Learning Objectives

+ - Get familiar with another frequently used system call function: the ioctl() system call.
+ - Have a better understanding of the lottery scheduling algorithm.
+ - Learn the basics of the Linux CPU Scheduler APIs and learn how priorities affect process performance.

 ## Important Notes

 You MUST build against the kernel version (3.10.0-1160.el7.x86\_64), which is the default version of the kernel installed on the cs452 VM.
 For this assignment, your should only allocate one single core to your VM.